 Another key element to consider is providing potential buyers with information on local amenities and attractions that make living in the area desirable.
-This includes schools, parks, retailers and other entertaining venues that could persuade potential buyers who want to move into the neighborhood.
+This includes schools, parks, retailers, and other entertaining venues that could persuade potential buyers who want to move into the neighborhood.

-Finally, making sure all paperwork related to repairs or upgrades made to a property are readily available for appraisal evaluators provides evidence of work performed should there be any questions about an individual’s efforts at increasing marketability of a home.
+Finally, making sure all paperwork related to repairs or upgrades made to a property is readily available for appraisal evaluators provides evidence of work performed should there be any questions about an individual’s efforts at increasing the marketability of a home.
 This also serves as a reminder for appraisers of what has been done in order to boost value before they assess properties during their own reviews.

 When all is said and done, remember that the more effort you put into increasing the value of your home before an appraisal takes place, the better chance you have of securing a higher return on investment for both you and prospective buyers down the line.